babca/plutaniumCalendar.js/docs/docs.md

 ```

 ###clickedOnEventInEventListCallback
-This fires whenever a user clicked in eventList when calendar is unlocked.
+This fires whenever a user click in eventList when calendar is unlocked.
 You can use this for your GUI - for example, unlock button triple-blink, change date button triple-blink etc.

 when you develop you can call it manually by